LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

 Creating a new issue
 ^^^^^^^^^^^^^^^^^^^^^

-To create a new issue, click the 'Create' button at the top of the CS Toolkit JIRA project page and enter information in the issue fields.
+To create a new issue, click the 'Create' button at the top of the Axom JIRA project page and enter information in the issue fields.
 Filling in the fields properly greatly helps other team members search through project issues to find what they are looking for.
 Note that issue fields marked with a red